-Often a serial entrepreneur will form multiple “brother-sister” companies to keep their assets from becoming commingled.
-But if an entrepreneur has partners that also own an interest in each of these companies, it can generate a separate partnership tax return for each entity.
-One way to simplify this is to form a holding company with the partners, then have each separate company as wholly-owned subsidiaries, or children, of the parent umbrella LLC.
-This reduces the number of partnership tax returns to just one, while making sure the assets or each subsidiary are protected.
+A serial entrepreneur will often form multiple “brother-sister” companies to keep their assets from becoming commingled.
+But having partners that own an interest in each of these companies can generate separate partnership tax returns for each entity.
+One way to simplify this is to form a holding company with the partners.
+You can reduce the number of partnership tax returns to just one by having each separate company formed as wholly-owned subsidiaries, or children, of the parent umbrella LLC.
+All while ensuring that the assets or each subsidiary are protected.

 What Is an Umbrella LLC, Exactly?

 An umbrella LLC is another word for a holding company.
-An umbrella LLC owns other LLCs that are below it, sheltering those LLCs from cross liability in the event that future litigation results in a judgment creditor trying to collect against assets of a company that is the subject of the judgment.
+An umbrella LLC owns other LLCs that are below it, known as subsidiaries.
+It effectively shelters those LLCs from cross liability in the event that future litigation results in a judgment creditor trying to collect against assets of a company.

-The traditional way to limit the future creditor to just the assets of the LLC against which she obtains a judgment is to set up a number of single-member LLCs owned by the same umbrella LLC.
+The traditional way to limit the future creditor to just the assets of the LLC against which she obtains a judgment is to set up multiple single-member LLCs owned by the same umbrella LLC.
 These different operating units help to insulate the assets of other affiliated operating companies.
-Common examples can be found in financial service companies, like Bank of America and JP Morgan Chase, which are umbrella LLCs with plenty of subsidiaries.
+Bank of America and JP Morgan Chase are examples of companies which are umbrella LLCs with plenty of subsidiaries.

 Umbrella LLC Benefits

-An Umbrella LLC really provides the benefits just like and umbrella protects the individual underneath it.
+An Umbrella LLC really provides benefits just like an umbrella protects the individual underneath it.
 Some of the protections are: